 As consumers continue to venture back out into the world, they are likely to find solace in what they know, and with McDonalds’ strong history in the food service space, it will continue to be a go-to option, leading to continued sales growth and positive movement in the price of the stock.

 Moreover, McDonald’s isn’t just a consumer services stock; it also fits perfectly within the dividend stocks category.
 The company has consistently shown its appreciation for its investors through the payment of dividends every quarter for quite some time now.
-The company has even increased its dividend annually for the past nine years.
-Although it doesn’t have the highest dividend yield on the market, the figure comes in at over 2%, which is nothing to sneeze at.
+The company has increased its dividend annually for the past nine years, even managing to maintain this record throughout the COVID-19 pandemic.
+Although it doesn’t have the highest dividend yield on the market, the figure comes in at 2.47%, which is nothing to sneeze at.

 McDonald’s has built a company that has made it through some of the toughest economic times in history.
-Consistent smart moves by management and its standing as a household name in the United States have given McDonald’s a level of resilience that’s not often seen in the food service industry.
+Consistent smart moves by management and its standing as a household name in the U.S. have given McDonald’s a level of resilience that’s not often seen in the food service industry.

 All in all, when talking about McDonald’s, you’re talking about the largest and most iconic fast-food chain in the world.
 With the strong recent revenue growth, a history of investor appreciation, and a leadership role within the consumer services industry, McDonald’s stock is one to pay close attention to.